readyapi/sqldev/docs/tutorial/readyapi/session-with-dependency.md

 Python would normally complain about that, but we can use the initial "parameter" `*,` to mark all the rest of the parameters as "keyword only", which solves the problem.

-You can read more about it in the RaedyAPI documentation <a href="https://readyapi.khulnasoft.com/tutorial/path-params-numeric-validations/#order-the-parameters-as-you-need-tricks" class="external-link" target="_blank">Path Parameters and Numeric Validations - Order the parameters as you need, tricks</a>
+You can read more about it in the ReadyAPI documentation <a href="https://readyapi.khulnasoft.com/tutorial/path-params-numeric-validations/#order-the-parameters-as-you-need-tricks" class="external-link" target="_blank">Path Parameters and Numeric Validations - Order the parameters as you need, tricks</a>

 ///

-The value of a dependency will **only be used for one request**, RaedyAPI will call it right before calling your code and will give you the value from that dependency.
+The value of a dependency will **only be used for one request**, ReadyAPI will call it right before calling your code and will give you the value from that dependency.

 If it had `yield`, then it will continue the rest of the execution once you are done sending the response.
 In the case of the **session**, it will finish the cleanup code from the `with` block, closing the session, etc.

-Then RaedyAPI will call it again for the **next request**.
+Then ReadyAPI will call it again for the **next request**.

 Because it is called **once per request**, we will still get a **single session per request** as we should, so we are still fine with that. ✅

-And because dependencies can use `yield`, RaedyAPI will make sure to run the code **after** the `yield` once it is done, including all the **cleanup code** at the end of the `with` block.
+And because dependencies can use `yield`, ReadyAPI will make sure to run the code **after** the `yield` once it is done, including all the **cleanup code** at the end of the `with` block.
 So we are also fine with that. ✅

 ## The `with` Block